Farmers say Egypt's wheat crop hopes are "a dream"

 Matay farmers gather daily to talk over their problems and ease stress during a mid-day break before they go back to work.

-According to Abdel Malek, farmers complain of a decrease in the Nile water coming from Ethiopia and the government’s failure to provide them with enough subsidized seeds and fertilizer.
+According to Abdel Malek, farmers complain of a decrease in the Nile water coming from Ethiopia and the government’s failure to provide them with enough subsidised seeds and fertiliser.

 Urban sprawl is also eating into available farming land.